SAC APPLICATIONS ARE OPEN THROUGH FRIDAY, APRIL 15TH

 About the Student Advisory Council

-The Democracy Initiative Student Advisory Council is selected from among undergraduate student applicants in all fields of study at the University of Virginia, and from all backgrounds and schools of thought.
+The Democracy Initiative Student Advisory Council is selected from among undergraduate student applicants in all schools and fields of study at the University of Virginia, and from all backgrounds and schools of thought.

 Through scholarship, teaching and engagement – at home and abroad; across sectors and disciplines; with students, faculty, practitioners, and the public – UVA’s Democracy Initiative encourages the practice of democratic citizenship by facilitating a deeper understanding of democratic principles and the realization of a healthy democratic culture.
 The Student Advisory Council will bring an undergraduate perspective to this work and will facilitate programming that connects the student population with the work of the Democracy Initiative.